SetProtocol/STIPS/STIPS/STIP-002.md

 |getTradeCalldata|TradeModule|Gets trade calldata|
 |getSpender|TradeModule|Returns the address of the TradeSplitter so that the tokens can be approved|
 #### Functions
-> function getTradeCalldata(address _sourceToken, address _destinationToken, address _destinationAddress, uint256 _sourceQuantity, uint256 destinationQuantity, bytes calldata /* _data */)
+> function getTradeCalldata(address _sourceToken, address _destinationToken, address _destinationAddress, uint256 _sourceQuantity, uint256 destinationQuantity, bytes calldata _data)
 - _sourceToken: the input token
 - _destinationToken: the output token
 - _destinationAddress: where the outputs should be sent to
 - _sourceQuantity: the input amount
 - _destinationQuantity: the output amount
+- _data: the path to use for the trade (if left empty, use [ sourceToken, destinationToken ])
-- Returns: the calldata for the Uniswap V3 trade
+- Returns: the calldata for the TradeSplitter
 > function getSpender()
 - Returns: the spender that needs to have the appropriate approvals for the swap